Steven Vertovec

-Steven Vertovec (born 2 July 1957) is an anthropologist and Director of the Max Planck Institute for the Study of Religious and Ethnic Diversity, based in Göttingen, Germany.
-He is also currently Honorary Joint Professor of Sociology and Ethnology at the Georg August University of Göttingen and Supernumerary Fellow at Linacre College, Oxford.
+Steven Vertovec (born 2 July 1957) is an anthropologist and Director of the Max Planck Institute for Political and Social Science (formerly the Max Planck Institute for the Study of Religious and Ethnic Diversity, based in Göttingen, Germany.
+He is also currently Honorary Joint Professor of Sociology and Ethnology at the Georg August University of Göttingen and Emeritus Fellow at Linacre College, Oxford.

 Career

-Born in Chicago, Vertovec completed a double major (anthropology and religious studies) B.A.
+Born in Chicago, Vertovec completed a double major (Anthropology and Religious Studies) B.A.
 Magna cum laude at the University of Colorado, Boulder in 1979.
 Thereafter, he gained an M.A. in Religious Studies at the University of California, Santa Barbara in 1982.
 In 1988 he was awarded a D.Phil. in Social Anthropology at the University of Oxford, where he was a student at Nuffield College.
+In 2018, Vertovec was awarded an Honorary Doctorate at the Université de Liège.

 Vertovec's doctoral work concerned religion, ethnicity and socio-economic development in Trinidad, West Indies.
 Since then, his work has examined issues surrounding ethnic and religious minorities, international migration, multiculturalism, cosmopolitanism, diasporas, transnationalism, diversity and super-diversity.
 He has mainly conducted research in Britain and Germany.